unal-lssa/lssa2025i/laboratories/laboratory_4/1001326848/README.md

 ```

 The `make benchmark-all` command performs warm-up cycles, executes four scenarios (`hit` and `miss` for both 1 and 3 gateways), and then shuts down the stack.

+---
+### Conclusion

+This experiment demonstrates how introducing caching significantly improves system responsiveness and throughput, while load balancing helps distribute traffic evenly across multiple gateways.
+However, the impact of scaling the number of API Gateways is less noticeable when caching is active, indicating that caching may provide more substantial benefits in certain scenarios.